 Let the garlic cool until it doesn't burn your fingers off before squeezing the soft garlic out of the skins.
 Mash and lightly chop the garlic; set aside.

 When the meat has finished cooking, remove the roast and liquid from the slow cooker.
 Shred the meat into small pieces, discarding any pieces of fat.
 Return the meat to the slow cooker and stir in the liquid, 1/2 cup at a time, until it's as moist as you want it to be (I don't add it all back in because I don't want the sandwiches dripping and soggy but add it to your personal taste).
 Stir in the mashed garlic and additional salt and pepper, to taste.
 Cook on low until ready to serve (up to an additional hour, if needed).

 Serve warm on rolls.

-If you really want to max out the flavor, rub the spice mixture (in step 1) on the beef, cover and refrigerate overnight before putting in the slow cooker.
+Flavor: if you really want to max out the flavor, rub the spice mixture (in step 1) on the beef, cover and refrigerate overnight before putting in the slow cooker.

-This freezes wonderfully - when reheating, if it seems dry, add a little beef broth.
+Freezing: this freezes wonderfully - when reheating, if it seems dry, add a little beef broth.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.